AcademySoftwareFoundation/tac/process/lifecycle.md

 At the project's [Annual Review](review_cycle), the TAC will vote to either:

-* Move the project to the Incubation Stage if it meets the requirement for that stage.
+* Move the project to the Incubation Stage if it meets the requirements for that stage.
 * Renew the project at the Sandbox Stage if it feels it will move to the Incubation Stage by the next Annual Review.
 * Move the project to the [Archive Stage](#archive-stage).
 In this case, the trademark and any other assets will be returned to the project maintainers or an organization they designate.